Herodotus and Thucydides

 Herodotus

-Herodotus explored centuries of contacts between the ancient Greeks and the Persian Empire, culminating in the Persian Wars of the early fifth century B.C.
+Herodotus explored centuries of contacts between the ancient Greeks and the Persian Empire, culminating in the Persian Wars of the early fifth century BC.

 In dramatic land and sea battles, the Greeks managed to repel invaders from the much larger, richer, and more powerful Persian Empire to the east.
-Later historians have said these Greek victories saved Western Civilization.
+Later historians have said these Greek victories saved Western Civiliation.

-To compile his history, Herodotus relied on oral accounts, and he included gossip, myths, and rumors.
+To compile his history, Herodotus relied on oral accounts and he included gossip, myths, and rumors.
 Sometimes he would provide conflicting accounts of events and invite the reader to decide which to believe.

 Herodotus wrote, "No one is so foolish as to prefer war to peace: in peace children bury their fathers, while in war fathers bury their children."